 Kitich is a key tourism partner for Namunyak, employing 80% of its staff from the surrounding communities and paying conservation fees collected from guests on a US$40 per person per night basis.
 60% of this income is used to fund community development, while 40% is used to fund annual operations costs of Namunyak.

-Kitich Camp has been awarded “Silver Level” by the internationally recognised Ecotourism Kenya in recognition of its high level of environmental responsibility.
+Kitich Camp has been awarded “Gold Level” by the internationally recognised Ecotourism Kenya in recognition of its high level of environmental responsibility.
 The camp achieves environmental best practice by combining old fashioned safari camp know-how with latest technology, relying entirely on solar power and using only LED lighting.
 Rubbish is responsibly disposed of or recycled.
 Glass is separated and sold to the recycling plant ‘Central Glass’ in Nairobi.

 We also encourage guests to take full advantage of the pristine and unexplored wilderness by opting for walks guided by Samburu warriors.